bozsahin/cogs579/README.md

 <b>Course Conduct</b>

-formal and informal lectures; paper reading/presentation and discussion in class; essay writing on and off class.
+Formal and informal lectures; paper reading/presentation and discussion in class; essay writing on and off class.

+There is a discussion group.
+Membership is required for registered students.
+All quiz, etc. are announced there.

+student conduct: METU student code applies.
+All quiz, exam etc. are expected to be individual <em>effort</em> and wording.

 <b>Grading</b>